 To find if your grocery items include the levels of folic acid a pregnant partner needs, check out the nutrition label.
 Note that folic acid can also be listed as “folate.”
 The percentage to the right is the percentage of DV contained in a serving.
 Although they are metabolized slightly differently, folate and folic acid essentially offer the same prenatal benefits.

 How to Make Sure Your Partner Gets 400 mcg of Folic Acid Daily

 - Supplement her diet with over-the-counter B9.
 Whether she’s taking tablets or capsules, using drops, or chewing gummies, make sure she’s getting at least the 400 mcg DV.

 - Shop for foods that are fortified with folic acid.
 Leafy greens, such as spinach salads, lentils, asparagus, and broccoli are all good sources.
 Citrus fruit and avocado are quite high too.
 Remember to track quantities, though, and make sure that the foods you choose contain enough to reduce those risks.

 - Consider your family history of NTDs.
 If she has had a baby with an NTD before, research shows that a big increase in her folic acid intake is probably beneficial.

 - Always follow her doctor’s orders.
 As with everything during pregnancy, make sure that you follow the nutritional, dietary, and supplemental advice of her primary care physician and her OB–GYN.

-Are There Risks for Taking Too Much Folic Acid?
+Are There Risks of Taking Too Much Folic Acid?

-Minkin says that there may be additional benefits to consuming plenty of folic acid during pregnancy, too.
+Minkin says that there may be additional benefits to consuming plenty of folic acid during pregnancy.